 By 1983, the FWS fire management budget was $4.5 million with 64 full-time fire employees.
 In 1988, more than 1.5 million acres of refuge lands were burned by wildfire in Alaska, although this event was overshadowed by the highly publicized fires within the greater Yellowstone area.
 But as a result of the 1988 fire season, new support by Congress for fire management resulted in an FWS fire budget increase to $16.4 million, with 214 full-time fire staff.
 In addition, the Secretaries of Agriculture and the Interior were charged with evaluating existing fire management policies and recommending actions to address problems experienced during the 1988 season.

 The 1994 South Canyon Fire, 1998 Florida Fire Complex, 1999 Northern Nevada Fire Complex, and 2000 Western Fire Complexes culminated in a review of the federal fire policy and creation of the National Fire Plan.
-The FWS current fire management and budget currently reflects increased safety and workload needs that were identified in the National Fire Plan.
-The FWS 2005 budget stood at $68.4 million, with more than 500 full-time fire employees, 100 seasonal or part-time employees and more than 3,000 FWS employees qualified ("red-carded") to support wildland fire incidents.
+The FWS current fire management and budget currently reflects increased safety and workload needs, with about 500 full-time fire employees, and more than 2,000 FWS employees qualified ("red-carded") to support wildland fire incidents.

 FWS Oral History Project